 The Division of Highway Division Offices are responsible for managing the completion of the NRTRs and associated field work and for Division Managed Projects, including those prepared by consultants.
-They may request assistance from ECAP as needed.
+Assistance from ECAP may be requested as needed.

 The NRTR due dates and its associated deliverables are determined by the NCDOT Project Manager.
-Depending on the specific project the NCDOT Project Manager could be the ECAP

-Project Manager, Project Delivery Project Manager (PDPM), Division Project Manager or another point of contact.
+Depending on the specific project the NCDOT Project Manager could be the ECAP Environmental Coordinator, Project Delivery Project Manager (PDPM), Division Project Manager or another point of contact.
+For consultants, this is usually your NCDOT scoping contact.